- Optimizely X Web Experimentation

 The example below shows what this might look if you are interested in targeting an experiment for any visitor that came to your page by entering the keyword "example" into their search engine:

-In Optimizely X, the recorded referrer URL is ultimate referrer or the originating URL.
-This can be further defined as the URL of a page outside the domain of the snippet that the visitor migrated from before landing on a page where the snippet is running.
+In Optimizely X, the recorded referrer URL is the initial referrer or the originating URL.
+This can be further defined as the URL of a page outside the domain of the snippet that the visitor navigated from before landing on a page where the snippet is implemented.